Frequently Asked Questions

 The Program does not require GRE or MCAT testing.
 However, if you have taken either of these examinations, please submit your score reports during the application process.

-Advanced placement will not be granted for matriculating students and all PA professional coursework must be completed at Thomas Jefferson University - Center City Campus.
+Advanced placement within the PA curriculum will not be granted for matriculating students and all PA professional coursework must be completed at Thomas Jefferson University.

 Yes.
 All students in the PA Program must present proof of child and adult CPR certification upon entry into the Program.
 It is the students’ responsibility to maintain their BCLS certification throughout the Program.